-Golden is a great addition to any Canadian Rockies trip and is well worth a few day stop when traveling between Calgary and Vancouver.
+Golden is a great addition to any Canadian Rockies trip and is well worth a few-day stop when traveling between Calgary and Vancouver or vice versa.
 Here are just a few of our favorite things to do in Golden in the winter!

 Where is Golden, BC?

 It’s the perfect location near Yoho, Banff, Jasper, Glacier, and Kootenay National Park.
-Golden is located right off of Highway 1 (the Trans-Canada Highway) making it a great stop on any Western Canada road trip.
+Located right off of Highway 1 (the Trans-Canada Highway) it’s one of the best places to visit in BC and is a great stop on any Western Canada road trip.

-It’s a great place to head in the summer as there are plenty of adventure sports on offer, but also in the winter thanks to its location near Kicking Horse Mountain Resort, and for its endless areas to bring a snowmobile.
+It’s a great place to head in the summer as there are plenty of adventure sports on offer, but also in the winter, thanks to its location near Kicking Horse Mountain Resort.
+It’s also known to many sledding enthusiasts as there are endless areas to bring a snowmobile.

 Enjoy the Fresh Powder on a Snowmobile

-People travel from Canada and the United States to go snowmobiling in the Columbia Valley.
-There are some seriously epic places to take a sled, with bottomless powder everywhere.
+People travel from all over Canada and the United States just to snowmobile in the Columbia Valley.
+There are some seriously epic places to take a sled, with bottomless powder everywhere between December and March.

-If you don’t know where you are heading and we recommend booking a guide or tour.
+If you don’t know where you are heading we recommend booking a guide or tour.
 Seasoned guides know the terrain and conditions best.
-If you want a safe day out in the backcountry this is absolutely the best way to go snowmobiling around Golden.
+If you want a safe day out in the backcountry, this is the best way to go snowmobiling around Golden.

 One of the most popular areas to go snowmobiling is Quartz Creek, and if you hit it on a sunny day, you’ll be in store for some seriously epic views.
 Tours include a guide, snowmobile, helmet, and avalanche equipment.

 Just near Kicking Horse Mountain Resort is the Dawn Mountain Nordic Center.
 Over 33 km of groomed trails weave in and out of the forest with peek-a-boo mountain views at many turns.